klavdiiaN/disco/server/README.md

 2. npm run start

 The first line compiles the ts code into js, and the second one then runs the compiled code.

-### TypeScript

-We specify compiler options as well as what directories to use for ts in the `tsconfig.json`, we [extend](https://www.typescriptlang.org/tsconfig#extends) this config onto `tsconfig.prod.json` where we specify what we want for the production build.

-In the `tsconfig` we add the base esm module that we use as well as including the mocha types.
-In `tsconfig.prod.json` we further specify which source to use for building, specifically ignoring the `tests/` folder.

-tl;dr: `tsconfig.json` specifies the general setup for ts (including testing), `tsconfig.prod.json` adds production specific commands to `tsconfig.json`.